UB-Mannheim/PalMA/INSTALL.md

 supports PHP 5 and SQLite.

-User provided contents are shown using a simple web browser (midori), an image viewer (feh), a PDF viewer (zathura), a video player (vlc) and an office suite (libreoffice).
+User provided contents are shown using a simple web browser (midori), an image viewer (feh), a PDF viewer (zathura), a video player (vlc) and a VNC server.
+Office files are converted to PDF by libreoffice and then handed over to zathura.

 PalMA controls running viewers using wmctrl and xdotool.

-So a complete PalMA installation can be based on Debian GNU Linux (Jessie).
+So a complete PalMA installation can be based on Debian GNU Linux (Version 9 "Stretch").
 Just add some required Debian packages (these and all other installation commands must be run as root user):

-    apt-get install apache2 midori eog feh libapache2-mod-php5 libjs-jquery apt-get install openbox php5-curl php5-gd php5-intl php5-sqlite
+    apt-get install apache2 midori feh libapache2-mod-php5 libjs-jquery apt-get install openbox php5-curl php5-gd php5-intl php5-sqlite
     apt-get install ssvnc sqlite3 vlc wmctrl xdotool zathura

-Attention (Debian 8 Jessie only): Before you can install Midori on Jessie you must add the backport repository to `/etc/apt/sources.list`:
+Attention for Debian 8 "Jessie"!
+Before you can install Midori on Jessie you must add the backport repository to `/etc/apt/sources.list`:

     cp /etc/apt/sources.list /etc/apt/sources.list.backup
-    echo "deb http://ftp.debian.org/debian jessie-backports main" >> /etc/apt/sources.list
+    echo "deb http://ftp.debian.org/debian jessie-backports main" >>
+/etc/apt/sources.list
     apt-get update
     apt-get install midori